 Several cultural districts exist such as Little India, China Town and Arabic street.
 Singapore is famous for being one of the safest and cleanest countries in the world.
-You may find it interesting that chewing gums are illegal and you can get a big fine if you eat on public transport.
+You may find it an interesting fact about Singapore that chewing gums are illegal and you can get a big fine if you eat on public transport.

 Changi Airport is considered one of the best airports in the world.
+If for any reason you have to sleep at Singapore Airport you will have a chance to do it in a Snooze Lounge.
 I noticed that even free wifi and power sockets are a luxury in most airports.
-At Changi you have it both, not that you’re gonna want to use it with all the other amenities, such as pool on the rooftop, 24 hour gym, free movie theater, gaming centre, Butterfly Garden or a four-storey slide.
+At Changi you have it both, not that you’re gonna want to use it with all the other amenities, such as pool on the rooftop, 24 hour gym, free movie theatre, gaming centre, Butterfly Garden or a four-storey slide.
 But if you fancy seeing the country instead of exploring what the airport has to offer I have good news for you.
 They provide free guided tours if you have more than 5 hours between flights.
 During the tour, you will see some of these highlights of Singapore.